Church Stretton

-Church Stretton is a market town and civil parish in Shropshire, England, 13 mi south of Shrewsbury and 15 mi north of Ludlow.
-The population in 2011 was 4,671.
+Church Stretton is a market town and civil parish in south Shropshire, England, 13 mi south of Shrewsbury and 15 mi north of Ludlow.
+The population of the parish as a whole in 2024 was given by ONS as 4,469.

 The town was nicknamed Little Switzerland in the late Victorian and Edwardian period for its landscape, and became a health resort.
 The local geology includes some of the oldest rocks in England and a notable fault is named after the town.

 Church Stretton is in the Shropshire Hills Area of Outstanding Natural Beauty.